 The below table gives basic treatment advice for each “source.”
 Strength training is ALWAYS the ultimate goal, but depending on the source of pain, you may have to let some healing occur before you can start, or everything will have to be modified.

-Just to make sure we are on the same page, you don’t diagnosis sciatica.
-You do tests to narrow down what we THINK is the source of your pain.
+Just to make sure we are on the same page, you don’t diagnosis sciatica, you treat the symptoms caused by the pain.
+Tests can narrow down what we THINK is the source of your pain.
 A herniated disc takes anywhere from 2-6 months for a full recovery.
 Most pain relief comes in the first 2-4 months, sometimes the first 2-6 weeks.
 Trying to be as active as you can be will help speed up the process.
 You will have to do less for some amount of time, but try not to do nothing.

 Need some pain relieving techniques, read about those here.